| Stata | R |

 df <- read_csv(filepath)

-Note the difference between the option sep
+Note the difference between the option sep and collapse

 paste("x1", "x2", "x3", sep = "+")